glebm/order_query/README.md

   <img src="http://use-the-index-luke.com/img/no-offset.q200.png" alt="100% offset-free" align="right" width="106" height="106">
 </a>

-This gem gives you next or previous records relative to the current one efficiently.
+This gem finds the next or previous record(s) relative to the current one efficiently.
 It is also useful for implementing infinite scroll.
 It uses [keyset pagination](http://use-the-index-luke.com/no-offset) to achieve this.

 ## Installation